xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

 # Colorizing Legend of the Mana Sword

 Every fan-made Game Boy Color (GBC) conversion has gotten criticism about color choices.
 Legend of the Mana Sword (LotMS) is being colorized with the goal of allowing relatively non-technical people to make whatever changes they like.
-However, colorization is currently at an early stage--currently all background graphics use a single palette.
+However, colorization is currently at an early stage.-

 ## Setup
 You *will* need to be able to assemble the source.
 The main requirements are [RGBDS](https://rgbds.gbdev.io/) and `make`.
 The color version of Legend of the Mana Sword is built with `make color`.